 On day 7 of candling eggs, you should start to see the beginning stages of development of your chick embryo.

-If the embryo is developing, you will see reddish pink veins running from side to side across the egg.
-Attached to the veins you might see a dark orb, which is the developing embryo.
-You may be able to see the embryo’s eye, which will be a large black circle.
-You may even see movement at this stage if you look carefully!
+If the embryo is developing, you will see a network of blood vessels running from side to side across the egg.
+Attached to the veins you might see a dark spot, which is the developing embryo.

 If there is no developing embryo inside the egg when you candle it, you’ll simply see the yolk of the egg floating around.
-It can be really hard to tell this early in incubation whether or not the chick is starting to develop, especially if you’re trying to candle blue or green eggs.

 You may see a black ring in the egg, called a blood ring (like in the photo below), which means that the embryo started developing but then died.
 These eggs can be disposed of right away.
-We usually bury them in the yard, as they can’t be composted and we don’t want any animals getting ahold of them and making a mess.

 What if I can’t tell what I’m looking at?!

-If you can’t quite tell what’s going on inside the egg, there’s nothing wrong with putting it back into the incubator and trying again in a few days.
 Our go-to strategy when candling eggs on day 7 is to remove any eggs with a blood ring in them and leave the rest.
-We then candle again on day 10 to get a clearer picture of what’s going on inside the eggs.
+We then candle again on day 10 to get a clearer picture of what’s going on inside of the egg.

 You may need a brighter flashlight or a few more days to truly see what’s going on inside.
 Give it some time and be patient, especially if you’re a beginner at this whole chick hatching game!